-The primary term of this mineral prospecting permit is one (1) year.
-The Commission in its discretion may extend the term for additional periods not to exceed one (1) year each.
-In no event shall the term of the permit exceed three (3) years.
+The primary term of this mineral prospecting permit shall be one (1) year.
+The Commission, in its discretion, may extend the term for two additional periods not to exceed one (1) year each.
+In no event shall the term of any permit exceed (3) three years.